 Questions regarding cancelled events?
 Learn more about our 100% Buyer Guarantee.

 Having secured more than 25 industry awards, it’s safe to say that your purchase of Scotiabank Arena tickets is a good decision.
 "The Hangar" is Canada's premier venue and is home to the NHL’s Toronto Maple Leafs, the NBA’s Toronto Raptors, and the NLL’s Toronto Rock.
-Seating over people, you can enjoy world-class concerts and live events at this remarkable, state-of-the-art venue, including Harry Styles, The 1975, Seventeen, Kid Cudi, Justin Bieber, Luke Combs, Kendrick Lamar, Smashing Pumpkins, Arcade Fire, Iron Maiden, Foo Fighters, Karol G, Bad Bunny, Genesis, Kane Brown, Gorillaz, Lizzo, Billie Eilish, and Elton John.
+Seating over people, you can enjoy world-class concerts and live events at this remarkable, state-of-the-art venue, including Harry Styles, The 1975, Seventeen, Kid Cudi, Blink 182, Luke Combs, Kendrick Lamar, Smashing Pumpkins, Arcade Fire, Iron Maiden, Foo Fighters, Karol G, Bad Bunny, Genesis, Kane Brown, Gorillaz, Lizzo, Billie Eilish, and Elton John.

 You can easily and securely purchase cheap Scotiabank Arena tickets by looking over the events and clicking the tickets link next to the event you want to see.
 From there, use the price range bar and seating quantity filter to find your ideal seats.
 These filters allow you to find the amount of tickets for the price you want to spend.
 Click on the “Buy” button to purchase.
 After you log in, provide your shipping and billing information, and as soon as the transaction is complete, we’ll prepare to ship your Scotiabank Arena tickets quickly.
 If you have questions at any time or need some help, we can always be reached via our Live Chat feature, or just call us at 1.866.848.8499.